gnargle/Stellar_Impact/README.md

-# SHMUP
+# Stellar Impact

 #What is this?

-It's a game for the Arduboy game system.
+It's a shmup for the Arduboy game system.

 #How do I play?